 Last night Arnaud’s French 75 Bar hosted a blogger’s reception to kickoff Tales of the Cocktail, sponsored by the Bureau National Interprofessionnel du Cognac.

-I’m going to be making a presentation to a special interest group at the American Educational Research Association’s upcoming conference.
-My topic?
-Blogging in post-Katrina New Orleans.
 My idea is to recount five or so of the biggest stories to emerge from the local blogosphere since the flooding of the city in 2005.
-I mean […]
+I mean “stories” in the broadest possible sense, not just investigative journalism or any other narrow conception of the term.

 After a month of cajoling on my part, I’m happy to report my co-worker Nancy Hampton has finally launched the Xavier Library Blog.
 Please check it out and leave her a comment.